Will Xavier cover the spread vs. Seton Hall? Betting Trends, Record ATS

 - The Musketeers have a 7-5-0 record against the spread this season.

-- The Pirates have a mark of 1-2 in contests where bookmakers give them odds of +140 or worse on the moneyline.
+- The Musketeers have a record of 4-2 in games where bookmakers favor them by at least -178 on the moneyline.

-- The moneyline set for this matchup implies Seton Hall has a 41.7% chance of walking away with the win.
+- Xavier has a 64% chance to win this game based on the implied probability of the moneyline.

 Xavier vs. Seton Hall Over/Under Stats